ibm-cloud-docs/databases-for-mysql/howto-v8-upgrade.md

 ## New {{site.data.keyword.databases-for-mysql_full}} Deployments
 {: #mysql8-ga-new-deployments}

-For new clients deploying on {{site.data.keyword.cloud_notm}} Databases, take a backup of your existing v5.7/8 database instances and import them into version 8.
+For new {{site.data.keyword.cloud_notm}} Databases deployments, take a backup of your existing v5.7/8 database instances and import them into version 8.
-You can then use mysqldump or mydumper to import to {{site.data.keyword.cloud_notm}} Databases.
+Use mysqldump or mydumper to import to {{site.data.keyword.cloud_notm}} Databases.
 For more information, see [Migrating to Databases for MySQL](https://cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-migrating).

 ## Existing {{site.data.keyword.databases-for-mysql_full}} v5.7 deployments
 {: #mysql8-ga-existing-deployments}

-At present, in-place upgrades are not supported for clients running MySQL v5.7. {{site.data.keyword.cloud_notm}} Databases is creating additional documentation that will provide necessary guidance on a migration path.
+At present, in-place upgrades are not supported for clients running MySQL v5.7. {{site.data.keyword.cloud_notm}} Databases is creating additional documentation to provide necessary guidance on a migration path.
 Until this documentation is released, clients with existing {{site.data.keyword.databases-for-mysql_full}} v5.7 deployments should take the following steps:

 1. Create and export a v5.7x backup.
 1. Migrate and prepare your backup locally to be compatible with 8.0.